 - Part 2: Remove FRP Lock on Samsung through PassFab Android Unlocker

-- Part 3: FAQs about FRP
+- Part 3: FAQs About FRP(Factory Reset Protection)

 Part 1: Bypass Google Account after Resetting the Device